Share this:

 Website | Facebook

 Founded in 1824, Allen Temple AME Church became the first Black congregation west of the Allegheny Mountains to provide autonomy and equality in worship.
-Since then, the church has expanded its impact, initiating programs like The Allen Temple Real Estate Foundation, and opening a new Life Activity Center in 2014 to enhance its ministries.
-The primary mission of the church is to provide Christ-centered leadership, enrich worship through biblical arts, and mentor a new generation of leaders for the Greater Cincinnati community.
+Since then, the church has expanded its impact, initiating programs like The Allen Temple Real Estate Foundation and opening a new Life Activity Center in 2014 to enhance its ministries.
+The church’s primary mission is to provide Christ-centered leadership, enrich worship through biblical arts, and mentor a new generation of leaders for the Greater Cincinnati community.

 Quinn Chapel AME Church

-Weekly livestream service, weekly bible study, health, and youth ministries
+Weekly livestream service, weekly bible study, health, and youth ministries, Sunday school

 10998 Southland Rd, Cincinnati, OH 45240 (Forest Park)